A series of popular old Star Trek

 - Brutal Honesty: The writer Lai i-Ramnau tr'Ehhelih practiced this.
 Combined with his sour view of his people, it made him very unpopular; he was killed and his books banned in most parts of the Two Worlds.

-- The Cavalry: At the end of the first book, Constellation and Inaeiu arrive to bail out Enterprise, Bloodwing, and Intrepid against some Rihannsu warships.
+- At the end of the first book, Constellation and Inaeiu arrive to bail out Enterprise, Bloodwing, and Intrepid against some Rihannsu warships.

 - Chekhov's Gun: The 4D chess machine in the rec room on the Enterprise that contains a small built in transporter to move the pieces.
 It's later used to beam overloaded phasers into the middle of Rihannsu boarding parties attempting to capture the Enterprise for real during the climax of the first novel in a I Did What I Had to Do way as it was the only way to retake control of the ship.